 KELCY TIMMONS CHAN

 Kelcy Timmons Chan (they/them) is a Cantonese Canadian American queer artist born in Hong Kong, raised in Vancouver, and based in Toronto.
-Since graduating, they have worked as a multidisciplinary contemporary pop artist and mural painter.
+Since graduating, they have worked as a multidisciplinary pop artist, mural painter and artist educator.

-They graduated as a Visual Studies Specialist in the Spring of 2019 from the Daniel's Faculty of Landscape, Architecture and Design at the University of Toronto.
-Since then Kelcy has exhibited solo at a variety of local venues including Northern Contemporary Gallery, The Drake Hotel, Concord Adex, and Kensington Brewery Co.
-They have painted over a dozen murals across the GTA.
+They graduated with a Visual Studies Specialist degree in 2019 from the Daniel's Faculty of Landscape, Architecture and Design at the University of Toronto.
+Since then Kelcy has exhibited at a variety of local venues including Northern Contemporary Gallery, The Drake Hotel, with Artist Project, and with Toronto Outdoor Art Fair.
+They have painted over two dozen murals across Canada.

 kelcy.timmonschan@gmail.com